gtheofil/Polymarket-MCP-Server/README.md

 # Polymarket-MCP-Server
-A custom MCP server that scrapes real-time market data from Polymarket and aggregates relevant news.

 This project is an MCP server that an autonomous betting agent can use to generate predictions by combining Polymarket market data with real-time news sentiment.

 The agent: